kartoza/osgs/sphinx/source/workflows/create-osm-mirror-in-database.md

 To publish the OSM mirror layers in the `osm` schema using QGIS Server or to publish a QGIS project that references the OSM mirror layers in the `osm` schema, use the [Publishing a QGIS project using a connection service file](https://kartoza.github.io/osgs/workflows/publishing-qgis-project.html) workflow.

-## References

-<a id="1">[1]</a> Kartoza. (n.d.).
+[1]: https://github.com/kartoza/docker-osm#readme "Kartoza. (n.d.).
 GitHub - kartoza/docker-osm: A docker compose project to setup an OSM PostGIS database with automatic updates from OSM periodically.
 GitHub.
-Retrieved August 30, 2021, from https://github.com/kartoza/docker-osm#readme
+Retrieved August 30, 2021, from https://github.com/kartoza/docker-osm#readme"